Search

 Macro Asset Allocation

 Mr. Kimmel joined DoubleLine in 2013.
-He is an Analyst overseeing the Multi-Asset Growth Strategy.
-Prior to DoubleLine, Mr. Kimmel was a Proprietary Trader at The Gelber Group, trading currencies for the Foreign Currency Group.
-Previous to that, he was an Investment Banking Analyst in Morgan Stanley’s Mergers and Acquisitions Group.
-Mr. Kimmel holds a B.A. in Business Economics from the University of California, Los Angeles (UCLA) and an MBA from UCLA’s Anderson School of Management.
+He is an Analyst on the Macro Asset Allocation team.
+Mr. Kimmel is also a Strategist on the Fixed Income Asset Allocation (FIAA) Committee and a contributing member on our Global Asset Allocation Committee.
+Prior to DoubleLine, Mr. Kimmel was a Proprietary Trader at Gelber Group, trading currencies for the Foreign Currency Group.
+Prior to that, he was an Investment Banking Analyst in Morgan Stanley’s Mergers and Acquisitions Group.
+Mr. Kimmel holds a B.A. in Business Economics from the University of California, Los Angeles (UCLA), and holds an MBA from the Anderson School of Management at UCLA.